phalcon/documentation/docs/db-models.md

 $invoice = Invoices::findFirst();
 ```
 Calling `findFirst` without a parameter will return the first record the ORM finds.
-Usually this is the first record in the table.
+Usually, this is the first record in the table.

 ```php
 <?php